Multi-Layer Attention-Based Explainability via Transformers for Tabular Data: Proposed Model

 \section{Proposed Model}

 In this section, we introduce multi-layer attention-based explainability leveraging transformers for TD.
+Single-head transformers are more amenable to explanations.
+However, multi-head attention allows transformer models to focus on different parts of the inputs simultaneously.
+Each attention head can attend to different aspects of the input, leading to richer representations.
+In order to obtain the benefits of multi-head multi-layer transformers while simultaneously enabling high-quality explanations with minimal information loss, we use knowledge distillation (student-teacher paradigm) to train a single-head but multi-layer transformer based on a trained multi-head transformer.
 We propose the following process.
-First, a multi-head transformer (teacher) is trained.
-Then, a single-head (student) transformer is trained based on the output predictions of the teacher.
-Single-head transformers are more amenable to explanations.
-Finally, explanations are extracted from the student by using attention values from all layers.
+First, a multi-head transformer (referred to as the teacher transformer) is trained.
+Then, a single-head transformer (the student transformer) is trained based on the output predictions of the teacher.
+Finally, explanations are extracted from the student by using attention values from all layers, containing distilled information from every head and layer of its corresponding teacher.
 In the following subsections, we describe how the transformer architecture is adapted to account for the specific structure of TD and incorporate a priori conceptual information.
 Next, we describe how we map the underlying self-attention mechanism into attention graphs.